jamiebuilds/react-loadable/README.md

 - `server` (default: `true`) - When `true` adds `serverSideRequirePath` config.
 - `webpack` (default: `false`) - When `true` adds `webpackRequireWeakId` config.

+**Note:**

+If you're using babel + webpack with [syntax-dynamic-import](https://babeljs.io/docs/plugins/syntax-dynamic-import/) plugin and it causes your server-side-rendering dont render on the first request.
+Consider using [babel-plugin-dynamic-import-node](https://github.com/airbnb/babel-plugin-dynamic-import-node) plugin for your server build.
+It'll convert **import()** to **require()** and ensure synchronous rendering.

 ## FAQ

 #### Why are there multiple options for specifying a component?